The Best Beaches in Tenerife

 For lovers of wind and open space

-In the south, Playa de El Médano is long, natural and always breezy: the windsurfing and kitesurfing paradise of the Canaries, with a relaxed, bohemian vibe.
-Beside it, Playa de La Tejita, at the foot of Montaña Roja, is one of the longest and least built-up beaches in the south, perfect if you're after space and nature without giving up reliable sun.
-Even if you don't do any sport, it's wonderful just watching the coloured sails cross the water.
+In the south, Playa de El Médano is long, natural and always breezy: the windsurfing and kitesurfing capital of the Canaries, with a relaxed, bohemian feel.
+Next to it, Playa de La Tejita, at the foot of Montaña Roja, is one of the longest in the south — almost a kilometre — and sits inside a protected natural area.
+It has lifeguard cover, and the wind blows almost constantly: perfect if you're after space, less so if you wanted your towel to stay put.
+Even if you don't do watersports, it's wonderful to watch the coloured sails cross the water.

 The quiet ones the locals know

-It's not all famous beaches.
-On the east coast, near Santa Cruz, coves like Playa de Radazul or Tabaiba are the islanders' refuge for a natural pool and a calm swim: small, with little swell and a good local atmosphere.
+It isn't all famous beaches.
+On the east coast, near Santa Cruz, coves like Playa de Radazul or Tabaiba are where islanders go for a natural pool and a calm swim: small, with little swell and a good local atmosphere.
 If you'd rather escape the crowds, start here.

 How to choose your beach (and a few tips)

 North or south.
-The south is drier and sunnier all year round; the north is greener and cloudier, but home to the most spectacular black beaches.
+The south is drier and sunnier all year round; the north is greener and cloudier, but has the most spectacular black beaches.
 If the day dawns grey in the north, cross to the south: in Tenerife the weather changes from one valley to the next.

 Getting there.
-You can reach them all by car; the wild ones (Benijo, Bollullo) really only by car, and parking is limited, so set off early.
-Las Teresitas and Las Vistas are also served by the guagua (Tenerife's bus) from Santa Cruz and the south; you can check routes and timetables on the official TITSA website.
+You can reach them all by car; the wild ones (Benijo, Bollullo) practically only by car, and parking is limited, so set off early.
+Las Teresitas, Las Vistas and Roque de las Bodegas are also served by the guagua (Tenerife's bus); you can check routes and timetables on the official TITSA website.

 Services.
-The urban beaches (Teresitas, Las Vistas, El Médano) have toilets, lifeguards and beach bars; the wild ones, nothing: bring water and food.
+The urban beaches (Teresitas, Las Vistas, El Médano) have toilets, lifeguards and beach bars; the wild ones have nothing: bring water and food.

 Safety.
 The Canarian Atlantic is not the Mediterranean.
 On open and northern beaches, currents and swell can be strong.
-Always watch the flags and, if in doubt, stay where the water is shallow.
-We cover it in detail in this article on currents and undertow.
+Always check the flags and, if in doubt, stay where it's shallow.
+We cover this in detail in this article on currents and undertow.

-On islas24 you'll find each of these beaches with its location, how to get there and its services, so you can pick yours to match the day.
+On islas24 you'll find every one of these beaches with its location, how to get there and its services: the links above take you straight to each one's page.
 Golden or black, calm or wild: in Tenerife there's almost always a beach less than half an hour from wherever you are.
-You just have to decide what kind of day you fancy.
+All you have to decide is what kind of day you're after.